kubeflow/kfp-tekton/samples/kfp-user-guide/README.md

 ![pipeline-page](images/pipeline-page.png)

-Next, pick an experiment to run this pipeline and click **Start** to execute the pipeline. **Picking an experiment is required for multi-tenant mode.**
+Next, pick an experiment that this run will be associated with and click **Start** to execute the pipeline. **Picking an experiment is required for multi-tenant mode.**

 ![run-page](images/run-page.png)